 Modern engines are far more economical than they were ten years ago, and also a lot more powerful.
 This is due to technological advances such as cylinder deactivation, fuel cut-off, and start-stop capabilities.

 The work of an engine’s electronic control unit (ECU) is to adjust many aspects of your vehicle.
 Among these are the spark timing, variable valve timing, fuel injection, turbocharger pressure, and a huge range of other variables.
 The ECU ensure that the best possible power output, economy and emissions figures are met.
 It is virtually impossible (and uneconomical) for manufacturers to produce millions of engines with the exact same tolerances and clearances.
 ECU programming must account for these variances, as well as many other operational variables.
 It is because of these that the factory engine maps are usually always a compromise.

 The great thing about this compromise is that the Unichip can optimise it.
 Think of it as a piggyback computer that we add to your engine’s ECU to optimise its settings.
 It is now possible to tailor engine control maps to your specific engine.
 This will ensure that you get power and economy that is better than your standard vehicle.
 You can do this without having to modify your engine or reduce its life expectancy.
 What adds to its awesomeness, is that you can transfer your Unichip to your next car.
-We will also REFUND you within three months if you are not happy with the product.
 So, do not miss out.
 Click here to contact us and have your Unichip fitted today.